 - A network of leading academic medical centers and multimodal datasets;

-- Our data infrastructure that secures distributed, multiparty datasets, called Owkin Connect;
+- Our Federated Learning software that secures distributed, multiparty datasets and enables an unprecedented breadth of collaboration in healthcare, called Owkin Connect;

 Through this carefully refined ecosystem, we can funnel our resources to fight the COVID-19 threat and to help rapidly develop a solution that relieves pressure on ICUs, thereby improving patient outcomes.
 In addition, Owkin leads other COVID-19 projects through its Covid-19 Open AI (‘COAI’) consortium, you can read more about them here.